Rookie Ball Rules

 4. Batters – Pitches, Batter Safety, and Batting Order

-- February/March - A batter shall be given three (5) pitches to put the ball into play, one extra pitch will be allowed if the third pitch is hit foul.
-If the ball is not put in to play after (5) five pitches (and foul balls) the batter will then hit off a tee.
+- February/March and all of Fall season - A batter shall be given five (5) pitches to put the ball into play, one extra pitch will be allowed if the third pitch is hit foul.
+If the ball is not put into play after (5) five pitches (and foul balls) the batter will then hit off a tee.

 - April - Please only do 3 pitches then the Tee.

-- If, in a game a batter throws or wildly slings his bat after hitting (or attempting to hit) the ball to the extent his/her coach believes other players are endangered, time-out will be called and the coach will discuss the infraction with the batter.
+- If a batter throws or wildly slings the bat after hitting (or attempting to hit) the ball to the extent his/her coach believes other players are endangered, time-out will be called and the coach will discuss the infraction with the batter.
 If it happens during the game again, the batter will automatically be called out.

-- The batter/runner will always wear protective helmets.
+- The batter/runner will always wear protective helmets with full face masks.

 - There is no bunting allowed.